raspberrypilearning/burping-jelly-baby/worksheet.md

 ## Raspberry Pi GPIO pins

-There are 40 pins on the Raspberry Pi (26 pins on early models), and they provide various different functions.
+There are 40 pins on the Raspberry Pi (26 pins on early models), and they perform various different functions.

 If you have a RasPiO pin label, it can help to identify what each pin is used for.
 Make sure your pin label is placed with the key-ring hole facing the USB ports, pointed outwards.